Kate Cross: Personal life

-Cross's nickname is "Crossy".
-Her father David Cross was a footballer at various clubs including Coventry City, West Bromwich Albion, West Ham United, where he won the FA Cup in 1980, and Manchester City before moving to Vancouver White Caps.
+Cross's father David was a professional footballer between 1969 and 1987, most notably for West Ham United, where he won the FA Cup in 1980.
 Her mother, Christine is a lawyer who specialises in matrimonial law.
-Her brother, Robert, is a lawyer who was also general manager of Lancashire Thunder and Chairman of the Lancashire County Cricket Club Federation.
+Her brother, Robert, played cricket for the Lancashire second XI and is a lawyer.
+He was also general manager of Lancashire Thunder and Chairman of the Lancashire County Cricket Club Federation.
 Her sister Jenny also worked for Lancashire Thunder as a physiotherapist.

-Cross achieved a 2–1 in her degree in Psychology from Leeds University in 2013.
+Cross achieved a 2.1 in her degree in psychology from Leeds University in 2013.
+She graduated from Manchester Metropolitan University in 2023 with a master's degree in sports directorship.
+Her nickname is "Crossy".